-- 1. Deny the appeal, - 2.
-Change a finding of guilt to a finding of innocence, - 3.
-Modify the penalty, - 4.
+- a.
+Deny the appeal, - b.
+Change a finding of guilt to a finding of innocence, - c.
+Modify the penalty, - d.
 Order a new hearing to be held wherein new evidence, testimony, etc. not available at the previous hearing is to be presented and is regarded as being of sufficient importance that it might alter the initial decision.
 Appeal hearings must be recorded.

-The Provost (or his/her designee) will notify the student within one week of the outcome of the appeal.
+The Provost will notify the student within one week of the outcome of the appeal.